Diffusion Model-Augmented Behavioral Cloning: Training and Inference Details

 Our proposed framework employs a diffusion model (DM) to model the joint probability of expert state-action pairs and utilizes it to guide policy learning.
-To justify our choice of generative models, we explore using other popular generative models to replace the diffusion model in \maze{}.
-Specifically, we consider energy-based models (EBMs)~\citep{du2019implicit, song2021train}, variational autoencoders (VAEs)~\citep{kingma2013auto}, and generative adversarial networks (GANs)~\cite{goodfellow2014generative}.
+We justify our choice of generative models by using popular models, including energy-based models (EBMs)~\citep{du2019implicit, song2021train}, variational autoencoders (VAEs)~\citep{kingma2013auto}, and generative adversarial networks (GANs)~\citep{goodfellow2014generative} as well as the diffusion model in~\mysecref{sec:app_generative_models}.
 Each generative model learns to model the joint distribution of expert state-action pairs.
 For fair comparisons, all the policy models learning from learned generative models consists of $3$ linear layers with ReLU activation, where the hidden dimension is $256$.
 All the policies are trained for $2000$ epochs using the Adam optimizer~\citep{kingma2014adam}, and a linear learning rate decay is applied for EBMs and VAEs.
+The following sections detail the training of generative models and the approaches to guide policy learning.